-Here are a few things you will want to know about your automatic ice maker:
+Here are a few things you will want to know about your automatic ice maker.

-The ON/OFF lever is a wire signal arm.
+• The ON/OFF lever is a wire signal arm.
 Down...for making ice automatically.
 Up...to shut off the ice maker.

 NOTE: Do not turn ice maker on until it is connected to the water supply.
+Instructions for ice maker water supply hook-up are attached to the back of the refrigerator cabinet.

 - It is normal for ice crescents to be attached by a corner.
 They will break apart easily. - The ice maker will not operate until the freezer is cold enough to make ice.
 This can take overnight. - If ice is not being made fast enough and more ice is needed, turn the Refrigerator Control toward a higher number.
 Wait a day and, if necessary, turn the Freezer Control toward C. - Good water quality is important for good ice quality.
 It is not recommended that the ice maker be connected to a softened water supply.
 Water softener chemicals such as salt from a malfunctioning softener can damage the ice maker mold and lead to poor quality ice.
 If a softened water supply cannot be avoided, then it is important that the water softener be well maintained and operating properly.
+11